scr1b3s/school84_cpp_lists/cpp05/subject.md

+No, you need form 28B, not 28C...
-Turn-in directory: ex01/
+Turn-in directory: ex02/
+Files to turn in: Makefile, main.cpp, Bureaucrat.[{h, hpp},cpp], + AForm.[{h, hpp},cpp], ShrubberyCreationForm.[{h, hpp},cpp], + RobotomyRequestForm.[{h, hpp},cpp], PresidentialPardonForm.[{h, hpp},cpp]
-Files to turn in: Files from the previous exercise + Form.{h, hpp}, Form.cpp Forbidden functions: None
+Forbidden functions: None

-Now that you have bureaucrats, let’s give them something to do.
-What better activity could there be than filling out a stack of forms?

-Let’s create a Form class.
-It has:
-• A constant name.
-• A boolean indicating whether it is signed (at construction, it is not).
-• A constant grade required to sign it.
-• A constant grade required to execute it.
-All these attributes are private, not protected.

-The grades of the Form follow the same rules as those of the Bureaucrat.
-Thus, the following exceptions will be thrown if a form’s grade is out of bounds:

-Form::GradeTooHighException and Form::GradeTooLowException.

-As before, write getters for all attributes and overload the insertion («) operator to print all the form’s information.

-Also, add a beSigned() member function to the Form that takes a Bureaucrat as a parameter.
-It changes the form’s status to signed if the bureaucrat’s grade is high enough (greater than or equal to the required one).
-Remember, grade 1 is higher than grade 2.

-If the grade is too low, throw a Form::GradeTooLowException.
+Now that you have basic forms, it’s time to create a few more that actually do something.
+In all cases, the base class Form must be an abstract class and should therefore be renamed AForm.
+Keep in mind that the form’s attributes need to remain private and that they belong to the base class.

+Add the following concrete classes:
+• ShrubberyCreationForm: Required grades: sign 145, exec 137
+Creates a file <target>_shrubbery in the working directory and writes ASCII trees inside it.

+• RobotomyRequestForm: Required grades: sign 72, exec 45
+Makes some drilling noises, then informs that <target> has been robotomized successfully 50% of the time.
+Otherwise, it informs that the robotomy failed.

+• PresidentialPardonForm: Required grades: sign 25, exec 5
+Informs that <target> has been pardoned by Zaphod Beeblebrox.
+All of them take only one parameter in their constructor: the target of the form.
+For example, "home" if you want to plant shrubbery at home.

+Now, add the execute(Bureaucrat const & executor) const member function to the base form and implement a function to execute the form’s action in the concrete classes.
+You must check that the form is signed and that the grade of the bureaucrat attempting to execute the form is high enough.
+Otherwise, throw an appropriate exception.

+Whether you check the requirements in every concrete class or in the base class (and then call another function to execute the form) is up to you.
+However, one way is more elegant than the other.

-Then, modify the signForm() member function in the Bureaucrat class.
-This function must call Form::beSigned() to attempt to sign the form.
-If the form is signed successfully, it will print something like:
+Lastly, add the executeForm(AForm const & form) const member function to the Bureaucrat class.
+It must attempt to execute the form.
+If successful, print something like:

-<bureaucrat> signed <form>

-Otherwise, it will print something like:
-<bureaucrat> couldn’t sign <form> because <reason>.
+<bureaucrat> executed <form>

+If not, print an explicit error message.

 Implement and submit some tests to ensure everything works as expected.